How to Make Your Fall Lawn Look Just Like Wrigley Field

 In coldest regions where snow piles up on the lawn, lower the mower for a final cutting before the snow starts flying.
 Your goal is to get grass short so it won’t develop snow mold.
 Cut grass as short as 1 inch.
 Use the grass catcher for this mowing to collect any debris, leaves and weed seed pods.
 Before you stow the mower for winter, raise the height to a normal setting so you don’t scalp grass in spring.

 Justin Spillman is the manager for Wrigley Field Playing Surface.
-For those who may not follow baseball, Wrigley Field is arguably the most iconic ballpark in the country and home to the Chicago Cubs.
+For those who may not follow baseball, Wrigley Field is arguably the most iconic ballpark in the country and home to the World Series champion Chicago Cubs.

-As the Cubs march towards the playoffs, the players aren't the only ones under pressure to perform.
+As the Cubs marched towards their first championship in 108 years, the players weren't the only ones under pressure to perform.
 The field maintenance can actually give the home team an advantage by cutting the grass shorter and putting more moisture on the clay to slow down a fast team.
 "We're [the grounds crew] the 10th person on the field for the team," says Spillman, who feels the pressure in terms of sod coming up or a ball taking a bad hop off the field.
 "I just sit there and watch every play and in the back of my mind I'm thinking, 'that's all my responsibility.'"

 Spillman works with a crew of about nine to maintain every inch of the playing surface.
 The grass, which is a four-blend Oregon bluegrass grown in Wisconsin, keeps its green color throughout the long baseball season, thanks to constant fertilization.